 • Controller: In motorized stages, an external system or software that manages actuator movement and integrates position feedback for precise control.

-Together, these components enable positioning stages to deliver the controlled, high-precision motion required for applications in microscopy, metrology and diagnostics.
+Together, these components enable stages to deliver the controlled, high-precision motion required for applications in microscopy, metrology and diagnostics.